25 Best Podcast Hosting Services

 The podcast analytics feature lets you see the average downloads per episode, subscriber estimation based on the number of downloads, and statistics from other platforms such as Apple Podcasts and Spotify.

-If you used a different platform before, such as Anchor or Podbean, Transistor’s system will import your podcast for you.
+If you have used a different platform before, such as Anchor or Podbean, Transistor’s system will import your podcast for you.
 Simply add your RSS feed to move your show to Transistor.

 Prices range from $19/month to $99/month.
 Users of the Professional and Business plans also get to access the private podcasting feature.